jannatulfardos985/AppliZen/README.md

-# This is my first first and second semester final project about Job Hunting android app.
+# This is my second year and second semester final project about Job Hunting android app.

 * Happy coding